marcelleonlafebre/lab_manualcloud/non_functional_demo_lab.md

 3\.
 This work uses the official repository of [AWS Labs for Redshift utils](https://github.com/awslabs/amazon-redshift-utils/tree/master/src/CloudDataWarehouseBenchmark/Cloud-DWB-Derived-from-TPCDS/1TB), specifically employing the **_1 TB TPC-DS_** which is an industry-standard benchmark to evaluate the performance of systems for big data analytics; it simulates the data and typical queries of the data warehouse, offering different sizes of information.
-In summary, it provides us with data to test systems related to information consumption with Big Data queries.
+In summary, it provides data to test systems related to information consumption with Big Data queries.
 The script file ddl.sql contains the commands to create the database tables on Redshift, an AWS product designed for storing large data volumes but in this case, you will adapt to run in Athena as a datasource.